daneroo/im-qcic/infra/README.md

 Idea: monitor my own sites, from serverless functions (cloudflare/vercel) _pinger-lambda™_, and propagate results to my own data-source/prometheus/grafana, and also trigger heartbeats for BetterUptime, which would approximate Grafana WorldPing

+### ./pubnub

+This is not in a functional state

+- pubnub should just be removed
+- slack was using incoming webhooks, which are deprecated
+- s3 was used for db, but is that really useful??

 ### BetterUptime

 BetterUptime does periodic http checks, as well as monitor _heartbeats_.